jeffreyruffolo/AntiBERTy/README.md

 ]
 species_preds, chain_preds = antiberty.classify(sequences)
 ```

+The `classify` function can also be used with masked sequences.
+Masked residues should be indicated with underscores.

 ### Mask prediction
 To use AntiBERTy to predict the identity of masked residues, use the `fill_masks` function.
 Masked residues should be indicated with underscores.
 The output is a list of filled sequences, corresponding to the input masked sequences.